3 Foods That Could Activate Your Longevity Genes, According to a Neurosurgeon

 3 Foods to Activate Longevity Genes and Help You Live Longer

 Seaweed comes in many forms, and the algae boasts some pretty impressive health benefits.
 It's packed with fiber, omega-3 fats and vitamins including A, C, E and B. Plus, seaweed is also high in minerals like magnesium, potassium, zinc and more.
-Consider eating seaweed in recipes like Seaweed Soup (Miyuk Guk) and Smoked Tofu & Vegetable Sushi Roll.
+Consider eating seaweed in a recipe like Seaweed Soup (Miyuk Guk).

 In addition to seaweed, other forms of algae are touted as essentials in the Okinawan diet and could activate the body's longevity genes.
 Growing algae is sustainable, and the health benefits are similar to seaweed.
 Scientific reviews have found that algae can help with inflammation, counteract the onset of osteoporosis and more.